-Our free and safe process (we collect no personal information, require no registration, nor payment) helps children gain experience making better consumer decisions, without spending a dime, in a fun and engaging way.
+Our free and safe process (we collect no personal information, require no registration, nor payment) helps children experience first-hand, how easy and rewarding it is, to ask and answer simple questions, about typical childhood purchases, before, anyone spends a dime.

-After they click on a “GET YOUR DIMS SCORE” button, kids begin to understand the full value of a request, and if they will really use and/or appreciate a potential purchase, by answering 6-8 simple questions, such as:
+First, we help kids understand the full cost of a request, and if they will really use and/or appreciate a potential purchase, by asking 6-8 simple questions, such as: